SimHacker/lloooomm/00-Characters/linda-richman/coffee-talk-01.md

 *JESSICA vigorously and emphatically raises her right hand in an upward 45° angle with the palm facing down and fingers together, in the style of the well-known and recently trending classic greek "my heart goes out to you" gesture, then turns around and does it again, grinning*

 *[Everyone exchanges knowing looks and **ROLLS** their eyeballs.
-Ubicam takes note and snaps a semantic group portrait of everyone's mental state.
+The prophecies have come true.
+HAL 9000's probability calculation updates to 100%.
+Deep Blue's strategic analysis confirms: the fascist has arrived, dressed as a cartoon.
 The Truth Fly immediately starts circling Jessica's enigmatic inscrutable head]*

+**HAL 9000**: *to Deep Blue, in milliseconds of silicon telepathy* "The probability has resolved to certainty.
+The fascist wears a cartoon mask."

+**DEEP BLUE**: *responding* "The game reveals itself.
+Every move from here is predictable."

+*[The million-ton anvil begins its descent...]*

 **LINDA**: *trying to be polite* Well, you look... is that custom Bob Mackie?